 The twenty-first century has seen the emergence of Middle Eastern literature in English and translation into English as one of the most exciting new areas of world literature.
-This is partly due to the acute topical interest of a region that has experienced, so far this century, the ‘war on terror’; revolution; civil war; sectarian violence; the rise of ‘ISIS’; and a mass refugee crisis.
-These events provide settings for a body of work that is also, however, of intrinsic literary interest.
+This is partly due to the topical interest of a region that has experienced, so far this century, the ‘war on terror’; the ‘Arab Spring’ with its wintery aftermath; civil war; sectarian violence; the rise and fall of ‘ISIS’; and a mass refugee crisis.
+These events provide settings for a body of work that is also of literary interest.
 While creative work helps to illuminate national, regional and global contexts, it is only ever partly shaped by politics.
-On this course we will explore some of the aesthetic traditions, as well as social concerns, that shape contemporary Middle Eastern literature; the representational work that it does; and reasons for its growing international visibility.
-We will study novels, short stories, poetry and drama, in English/translation into English, from a region that encompasses the Arab world, Turkey, Iran and Afghanistan.
+On this course we will explore questions of production and reception, as well as the historical and social concerns that shape contemporary Middle Eastern literature; the representational work that it does; and reasons for its growing international visibility.
+We will study novels, memoirs, short stories, and drama, in English/translation into English, from the wider region, with a particular emphasis on the Arab world.
+No prior knowledge is needed.